coreos/docs/etcd/etcd-live-cluster-reconfiguration.md

-# etcd Cluster Runtime Reconfiguration on CoreOS
+# etcd cluster runtime reconfiguration on CoreOS

 This document describes the reconfiguration or recovery of an etcd cluster running on CoreOS, using a combination of `systemd` features and `etcdctl` commands.